 When everything is fine, we can use the Join attributes tool right now.
 The Joins tool can be found by right-clicking on our layer and selecting “Properties” (Pic.
 9).

 We must add a new join in order to link the data from another layer to our current one.
 The green “+” symbol is for this purpose.
 We need to add as many joins as layers comprised in our final layer (Pic.
 11).
 The image below shows how to apply the Vector Join correctly.
 We are selecting the join layer, in which both the Join field as well as Target field must be the same or at least have common content.
 The next important section shows what columns certainly we want to merge.
-Final step is simplifying our field name prefix like shown below (Pic.
+The final step is simplifying our field name prefix as shown below (Pic.
 10).

 When everything is ready, just hit the OK button.
 By the next selection, you won’t see this layer anymore in the Join layer list, because it has been already used.

-In the end important is to hit the “Apply” button in order to bring these changes into the effort.
+At the end important is to hit the “Apply” button in order to bring these changes into the effort.
 Finally, we can click OK.
 The attribute table of our final layer should include additional columns picked up by the joining of two layers.
 When one group includes some data another one is empty, which is understandable (Pic.
 12).

 As you can see above, the effect of joined tables must leave some empty inputs behind.
 One group belongs to one layer and another one to another layer.
 See also the changes made in our mother layers (Pic.
 13), which should be expected later in our main layer.